Saturday, June 16, 2012

 ONE FROM THE HEART 1982

-This all calls to mind Francis Ford Coppola’s ambitious but flawed dream-project, One from the Heart being dubbed “Coppola’s Folly” on release, and the irony of its creation being instrumental in the demise of that other Coppola dream: his American Zoetrope Studios.
-As someone who came of age and developed a love for movies during the youth-centric, formative years of The New Hollywood out of which Coppola emerged (roughly 1967 to 1979), I've discovered one of the more sobering realities of aging has been bearing witness to what’s become of the ideals and ambitions of the golden boys of the Hollywood Renaissance.
+This all calls to mind Francis Ford Coppola’s ambitious but flawed dream project, One from the Heart, which was dubbed “Coppola’s Folly” on release, and the irony that its creation was instrumental in the demise of that other Coppola dream: his American Zoetrope Studios.
+As someone who came of age and developed a love for movies during the youth-centric, formative years of the New Hollywood, out of which Coppola emerged (roughly 1967 to 1979), I've discovered that one of the more sobering realities of aging has been bearing witness to what’s become of the ideals and ambitions of the golden boys of the Hollywood Renaissance.

-George Lucas, the once-venturesome director of the lively American Graffiti, now seems a virtual prisoner of his own success, holed up in Skywalker Ranch like Charles Foster Kane in Xanadu, content to spend his days endlessly tweaking and re-tweaking the same movie; film geek Peter Bogdanovich, after a couple of ill-fated Svengali episodes, reached creative stasis after exhausting his fan-boy catalog of borrowed film styles; Martin Scorsese is making kid’s films in order to stay relevant; and Steven Spielberg, always more a company man than maverick, has emerged more quotidian and old-guard than the most journeyman of filmmakers from the rigid days of the studio system.
+George Lucas, the once-venturesome director of the lively American Graffiti, now seems a virtual prisoner of his own success, holed up at Skywalker Ranch like Charles Foster Kane in Xanadu, content to spend his days endlessly tweaking and re-tweaking the same movie.
+Film geek Peter Bogdanovich, after a couple of ill-fated Svengali episodes, reached creative stasis once he exhausted his fan-boy catalog of borrowed film styles.
+Martin Scorsese is making kids’ films to stay relevant.
+And Steven Spielberg, always more a company man than a maverick, has emerged as more quotidian and old-guard than the most journeyman of filmmakers from the rigid days of the studio system.

 Of all the directors of the era, the trajectory of director Francis Ford Coppola’s career is perhaps most indicative of what was right (individualistic, innovative, artistic) and wrong (arrogant, undisciplined, insulated, and out-of-touch) with the American New Wave in cinema of the '70s.
 His Godfather films (1972 & 1974) and Apocalypse Now (1979) all made good on the movement’s assertion that commercial film was a viable medium for artistic and personal expression.
-Of any of that film-school breed to proffer themselves as the worthy heir to the throne of the deposed moguls of yesteryear, Coppola alone seemed to possess the requisite business smarts and creative vision to see it through.
+Among that film-school breed who proffered themselves as the worthy heir to the throne of the deposed moguls of yesteryear, Coppola alone seemed to possess the requisite business smarts and creative vision to see it through.
 Or so it seemed.

 Oh, but that Coppola could have had such interference.

 As the studio’s debut feature, Coppola envisioned a simple, old-fashioned Hollywood musical given a modern twist through the employment of cutting-edge digital filmmaking innovations Coppola would come to dub “Electronic Cinema.”
-This allegedly creativity-enhancing/money-saving innovation proved no match for a director unable to understand that technology fetishism is never a viable substitute for basic storytelling skills.
+This allegedly creativity-enhancing/money-saving innovation proved no match for a director who couldn't grasp that technology fetishism is never a viable substitute for basic storytelling skills.

 Teri Garr as Frannie